Kuchikamizake: Description

 Kuchikamizake is white in colour and has a sour taste.
 After two weeks of fermentation, it can achieve up to 7% ABV.
 It is made from chewed rice; the mixture of the enzymes from saliva and rice result in the fermentation process.

-Some islands in Okinawa Prefecture still held shinto ceremonies involving chewed sake until the 1930s.
+Some islands in Okinawa Prefecture still held Shinto ceremonies involving chewed sake until the 1930s.

-Kuchikamizake is not considered the origin of nihonshu because of the differences of their times introduced to Japan, brewing methods and cultures.
+In popular culture

+Kuchikamizake is featured as a plot point in Makoto Shinkai's animated film Your Name.

+In the 2024 video game Nine Sols by Red Candle Games, "Mouth-Chewing Wine" - likely a reference to Kuchikamizake - is mentioned by a character prominently known for their brewing abilities during a side quest.